AI search engines aren’t just a passing trend—they represent a transformative shift in how information is accessed, ranked, and delivered.

 1. Interest In AI Search Engines Is Growing Fast

 ChatGPT has been a big deal over the past couple of years, but interest keeps climbing, especially this year.
-If you check Google Trends, searches for "ChatGPT" have doubled.
+If you check Google Trends, searches for "ChatGPT" have tripled.

 It’s not just ChatGPT catching attention, though.
-Searches for "Perplexity" have skyrocketed, increasing tenfold over the past year.
+Searches for "Perplexity" have also skyrocketed over the past year.

 Growth in searches for ChatGPT